SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 (such as the ``a`` and ``b`` parameters of the ``swapTwoValues(_:_:)`` function), or as the function's return type, or as a type annotation within the body of the function.
-In each case, the placeholder type represented by the type parameter is replaced with an *actual* type whenever the function is called.
+In each case, the type parameter is replaced with an *actual* type whenever the function is called.
 (In the ``swapTwoValues(_:_:)`` example above,
 ``T`` was replaced with ``Int`` the first time the function was called,